THERE'S SOMETHING ABOUT DUNJA...

 As a concerto soloist, Dunja has performed beloved violin concertos with world-class orchestras and ensembles.
 She has captivated audiences at renowned venues including Russia's Philharmonia Grand Hall in St Petersburg, Moscow's Bol’shoy Theatre, London's Queen Elizabeth Hall, Wigmore Hall, Cadogan Hall, and Ronnie Scott's Jazz Club, as well as at numerous concerts and festivals across the UK, Europe, Russia, and South America.

-With a passion for the playing style of early 20th-century violinists, Dunja released her highly acclaimed ‘authentically-recorded’ debut album, My Dusty Gramophone, in 2015.
-After signing with Solo Musica / Naxos, the album was produced using vintage equipment, live takes, and analogue tape mastering to emulate mid-20th-century studio records.
-It garnered significant media attention worldwide, including airplays on BBC Radio 3 and a full feature in Classical Music Magazine.
+With a passion for the playing style of early 20th-century violinists, Dunja released her highly acclaimed ‘authentically-recorded’ concept album, My Dusty Gramophone, in 2015.
+Dunja single-handedly conceptualised and creatively oversaw the entire project, which was realised using vintage equipment, live takes, and analogue tape mastering to faithfully recreate the nostalgic sound of mid-20th-century studio records.
+The album was distributed by Naxos and Sony, and has captivated audiences and critics alike: earning widespread praise, airplay on BBC Radio 3, and a full feature in Classical Music Magazine.

 Musical Multi-Linguist & Multi-Genre Performance

 Dunja's projects as a leading creative director are characterised by their eclecticism, spontaneity, and creativity.
-These range from her classical debut album to electrifying YouTube videos, her Jazz Fusion project Dunja Lavrova & The Hot Three, the folk-inspired piano trio Inscape, and sought-after compositions/arrangements like Rock Anthems for Strings and arrangements for popular artists.
+These range from her classical debut album to electrifying YouTube videos, her Jazz Fusion project Dunja Lavrova & The Hot Three, and sought-after compositions/arrangements like Rock Anthems for Strings and arrangements for popular artists.

 Dunja has regularly led string sections alongside Big Bands, notably the sold-out Music of Bond performance with Kate Ceberano in Melbourne in 2019.
-Between 2012 and 2019, she was a member of the Grammy-nominated John Wilson Orchestra, exploring cinematic repertoire.
-In 2015, she became the Leader of the London Symphonic Rock Orchestra, touring extensively with tribute bands like Abbamania: The Show and Queen Machine.
-Prior to moving to Australia in 2019, Dunja was a member of London's West End Production of The Book of Mormon for two years.
+In 2015, she became the Leader of the London Symphonic Rock Orchestra, touring extensively with tribute bands like Abbamania: The Show, and Queen Machine

 Chamber Music